-The oral assessments for Primary Chinese and English language were conducted over two days, with one morning and one afternoon session held each day.
-Primary 3 and Primary 6 students took part in the oral and CAV assessments on 4 or 5 May 2010 and 11 or 12 May 2010 respectively.
-For Secondary schools, the oral assessment was conducted over two days but in one session, held on either 21 or 22 April 2010.
-In total, 525 schools at Primary 3 level, 534 schools at Primary 6 level and 455 schools at Secondary 3 level participated in the oral assessments.
+The oral assessments for Chinese Language and English Language were conducted over two days.
+P.3 and P.6 students took part in one session (either AM or PM) of the oral and CAV assessments on 2 or 3 May 2013 and 9 or 10 May 2013 respectively.
+For secondary schools, the oral assessment was conducted over two days but in one session (either AM or PM), held on either 24 or 25 April 2013.
+In total, 522 schools at P.3 and P.6 levels and 452 schools at S.3 level participated in the oral assessments.

-Depending on the size of the Secondary or Primary school, 12 or 24 students were randomly selected to take part in the oral assessments for each language.
+Depending on the size of the secondary or primary school, 12 or 24 students were randomly selected to take part in the oral assessments for each language.
 The list of students selected for the assessment was not revealed until the day of the assessment.
-Secondary students were assessed by two external examiners while primary students were assessed by one internal examiner (a teacher at that school) and one external oral examiner.
+Secondary students were assessed by two external Oral Examiners (OEs) while primary students were assessed by one internal and one external OE.
 An Assessment Administration Assistant (AAA) was sent to each school on the day of the oral assessments to provide administrative support.

-Continuing with the practice followed in previous years, training was provided to Oral Examiners (OE) by the HKEAA.
-Teachers with prior experience as Oral Examiners were invited to take part in the Online Oral Training Workshop held in March 2010.
-Teachers without prior experience, or not having completed the online training workshop, were required to attend the OE Training Workshop conducted in April 2010.
-In order to ensure the quality of OEs, the Authority appointed more than ten Assistant Examiners to assist in the training.
+Continuing with the practice followed in previous years, training was provided to OEs by the HKEAA.
+Teachers with prior experience as OEs were invited to take part in the Online Oral Training Workshop held in March 2013.
+Teachers without prior experience, or not having completed the online training workshop, were required to attend the OE Training Workshop conducted in March or April 2013 for primary and secondary OEs respectively.
+In order to ensure the quality of OEs, the HKEAA appointed more than ten Assistant Examiners to assist in the training this year.

 The format of the OE Training Workshop was a briefing followed by a small group discussion and activity.
 Through participation in a mock assessment, participants were able to familiarize themselves with the marking schemes, administrative procedures and skills required to conduct the oral assessments.
-Once participants passed the mock assessment, they were appointed as OEs.
+Once the participants passed the mock assessment, they were appointed as OEs by the HKEAA.